strapdata/elassandra/docs/elassandra/source/enterprise.rst

 ..
 CAUTION::

-   If the number of nodes of licensed datacenters becomes greater than your license maximum number of nodes, the license becomes invalid on all your nodes.
+   If the number of nodes of licensed datacenters becomes greater than your license maximum number of nodes, then the license becomes invalid on all your nodes.

 License installation
 ....................